dustinpfister/blog_posts/_posts/nodejs-acorn.md

 ## 1 - Getting started

-Just like any other node.js project I just created a new folder, did an npm init, and installed the latest version of acorn.
 When I first started writing this post the latest [version of acorn was 5.3.0](https://github.com/acornjs/acorn/tree/5.3.0), however as of the latest edit of this post there is now an 8.x of this project.
 So if the code examples I have here break that might be a good reason why.
+Always check what version is being used, and not just with Acorn, often code breaking changes can be introduced into a project, and this should almost be expected when it is a new major version.

+Just like any other node.js project I just created a new folder, did an npm init, and installed the latest version of acorn.
 ```
 $ mkdir test_acorn
 $ cd test_acorn